johanfriis/obsidian-literate-styles/README.md

 ## Development Log

+- 2022-09-05 - Fixed a bug that occurs because settings cause `startPlugin` to be called multiple times and creates multiple style elements in header.
-- 2022-09-04 - Released version 1.0.0.
+- 2022-09-04 - Released version 0.1.0.
 Realised that the plugin is a far shout from being a literate programming environment and that that is probably ok.
 I also had some ideas about block level caching and using frontmatter rather than a styled folder for determining what files to treat.